paragones/AnimatorCodeChallenge/README.md

-# AnimatorCodeChallenge
+# EsportCodeChallenge
-An Android Source Code for an Animator Code Challenge
+An Android Source Code for an Esport Progress Animmator View Code Challenge

 -- Code Design and Architectural Solution